Welcome to Nature Walks with Carol, where every step off the beaten path becomes a chance to notice the extraordinary.

 Don’t worry if you’re new to birdwatching or photography—I’ll guide you every step of the way.

-Let’s learn, discover, and capture the beauty of the natural world together.
+Let’s learn, discover, and capture the wonders of the natural world together.
 Along the way, I’ll share:

 I would love to send you my occasional newsletter so we can keep in touch.